 The Youth Army.
 Lipetsk city.
 June 2017.

-But The Young Army it’s just a part of The Putinjugend.
-The real picture is much bigger.
-I’ve tried to consolidate information about all kinds of military education for children in Russia:
+But The Young Army it’s just a part of the entire system of military education for children in Russia.
+The real Putinjugend is much bigger then just The Youth Army.
+I’ve tried to consolidate information about all kinds of military education for children in Russia.

-Military education in Russia is managed by different government and non-government organizations: Ministry of Defense, Ministry of Education and Science (in collaboration with Ministry of Defense, Ministry of Emergencies , Ministry of Internal Affairs, The Investigative Committee), Russian Orthodox Church and multiple paramilitary organizations.
+Military education in Russia is managed by different government and non-government organizations: Ministry of Defense, Ministry of Education and Science (in collaboration with Ministry of Defense, Ministry of Emergencies , Ministry of Internal Affairs, The Investigative Committee, Paramilitary Russian Cossacks organizations), Russian Orthodox Church and multiple paramilitary organizations.

 Cadets in Russian schools: